ankane/disco-php/README.md

 ]);
 ```

-> IDs can be integers, strings, or any other data type
+> IDs can be integers or strings

 If users don’t rate items directly (for instance, they’re purchasing items or reading posts), this is known as implicit feedback.
 Leave out the rating.